AustinCC-CSSO/csso-official-website/README.md

 # Getting Started

-clone repository - npm install - npm start
+first clone the repository
+open terminal and navigate to folder enter "npm install" to download dependencies enter "npm start" to start development server